Emergency Management & Homeland Security

 Working with our neighbors will mutually enhance our abilities to protect and respond to emergencies in our areas.

 As condition for receiving federal hazard mitigation funding, local jurisdictions must have a FEMA approved hazard mitigation plan.
 The plan identifies risks, vulnerabilities, and mitigative efforts to deal with hazards present in the communities involved.
 The Greater Grand Rapids Hazard Mitigation Plan (GGRHMP) is a joint effort between Kent County, Ottawa County, and the City of Grand Rapids.
 Public meetings were also held to receive input from the local communities involved.
 The plan is dedicated to improve the health and safety of the citizens of the Greater Grand Rapids Area.
-The original plan was approved in 2006 and the revision was approved by FEMA in 2012.
+The original plan was approved in 2006 and revisions were approved by FEMA in 2012 and 2017.

 Listed below are the top five natural hazards and the top five infrastructure and human induced hazards.